Meet the team

 He holds a Master’s Degree in Economics and is currently pursuing a Ph.D. in Educational Leadership and Management with a focus on the academic success of students in higher education.

-Ms Marion Stewart is an accomplished, well rounded executive professional who has worked in varied industries with diverse professionals.
+Marion is an accomplished, well rounded executive professional who has worked in varied industries with diverse professionals.
 Offering in excess of 30 years’ experience across a range of leadership roles with strategic and operational management responsibilities.
+She holds a Bachelor’s degree in Social Science, as well a Post-Graduate Diploma in Management from University of Witwatersrand and Post Graduate Diploma in Environmental Management and Sustainability from University of Stellenbosch.

 Ms Lauren Fok is a Programme Manager at the Zenex Foundation.
 She completed her Honours in Social Sciences at the University of KwaZulu-Natal, having done her undergraduate studies at the University of Witwatersrand.